Once you know how to grow citrus in pots, a world of new, unusual, and shockingly delicious citrus will open up to you!

 Over the years, many of those trees began to die, including the ones in my grandmother’s yard.
 The culprit: citrus greening disease, a pathogen caused by a bacteria that is carried tree-to-tree by psyllids (a tiny flying insect).

-Citrus greening caused widespread damage and citrus crop failure throughout Asia, where it originated, then in Africa.
+Citrus greening caused widespread damage and citrus crop failure throughout Asia, where it originated.
+Then it spread to Africa.
 Now it’s wreaking havoc on Florida’s $11 billion citrus industry, with nearly 90% of the citrus trees in the state infected.

 In the meantime, many citrus growers are engaging in all out war on the psyllids with various types of neonicotinoid, pyrethroid, and organophosphate pesticides.
-As always happens, the target insect (psyllids) develop resistance to one type of insecticide, so new ones, or new combinations, are used.
+As always happens, the target insect — in this case psyllids — have begun developing resistance to the insecticides used, so new ones, or new combinations, have to constantly be developed.

 We love growing edible plants using organic/permaculture methods.
 Since organic citrus – especially rare and unusual varieties – is becoming increasingly hard to find, we started to develop our own “citrus collection.”
 Plus, there’s something indescribably awesome about being able to go outside and pick your own perfectly ripe, organic citrus.